histograph/aws/README.md

 Creating a machine from the config above:

     ./aws-tool create cluster.yaml redis

+By default a 'dry run' is enabled.
+Change the DryRun=True value to False or comment out the option in aws.py to do a proper run.

 Then wait...
 You will hopefully see the logs.
 Check if all went fine, then create next instance.